Momodora: Momodora III (2014)

 Momodora III was the first in the series to launch on Steam, and the first to be paid software.
 The story follows two maidens, Momo and Dora, who are sent to investigate strange apparitions appearing around the village of KoHo.
 This entry returns to the first game's style of linear progression, and is the only one to feature two playable characters.
 There are a variety of equippable items and secrets.
 It sequentially follows the other two games.

 Momodora: Reverie Under the Moonlight (2016)

 Reverie Under the Moonlight serves as a prequel to the previous games, and is a Metroidvania that is gothic horror in tone.
 Kaho, a priestess from the village of Lun, investigates a strange plague contaminating her village and seeks audience with the Queen in the corrupted Karst City in order to beseech her aid.

-Momodora: Moonlit Farewell (TBA)
+Momodora: Moonlit Farewell (2024)

 Momodora: Moonlit Farewell was announced in January 2022 as the final game in the Momodora series, taking place five years following the events of Momodora III.
 Momo Reinol, the high priestess of Koho, is sent to find a bell-ringer who is summoning demons to attack the village.
-Despite being a sequel to the original trilogy, it is designed so that no "catching up" is required for those who have only played Reverie Under the Moonlight due to the previous games' comparative lack of popularity.
+Despite being a sequel to the original trilogy, it is designed so that no "catching up" is required for those who have only played Reverie Under the Moonlight.